alfredxiao/jackplay/README.md

   - *port*: port number the web server listens on, default is 8088
   - *logLevel*: can be either info, debug, or error, default is info
   - *traceLogLimit*: how many entries of trace log the server holds, old log entries are removed when new entries come while we have run out of capacity
-  - *blacklist*: packages to not allow tracing or redefining, default is only java.lang
+  - *blacklist*: packages to not allow tracing or redefining, java.lang is always blacklistedt.
   - *whitelist*: packages to allow tracing or redefining, once you provide a whitelist, other packages are prevented from being able to be traced or redefined

  ### To open Jackplay control panel